 If you’re desperately seeking a way to increase your conversions, we recommend putting down the stamps.
-Instead, take advantage of the extremely high conversion rates of text message marketing.
+Instead, take advantage of the extremely high click-through rates (CTRS) and conversion rates of text message marketing.

 This article takes a look at the conversion rate of SMS marketing campaigns from third-party studies as well as our customers.
 It also examines how you can build an SMS marketing strategy that maximizes conversions.

 We analyzed close to 10,000 SMS campaigns to bring you this SMS CTR benchmark so drum roll, please. 🥁

 The SMS CTR benchmark is 30%.
 That’s right–a whopping 30% of people click on a link in an SMS.

 If you’ve come across our marketing material, you may have seen us referencing the fact that SMS has an average open rate of 98%.
 It’s crazy to us how highly underutilized SMS messaging is by marketers.

 Even if you don’t care about sky-high open rates, response rates that are eight times higher than email, and click-through rates of 30%, you’ll find the conversion rate of SMS marketing impressive.
 Instead of one single conversion rate metric, here are a couple:

 What is the Conversion Rate for SMS Marketing?

 From a variety of sources, we can see the average SMS marketing conversion rate is 29%.
 In terms of the average increase in conversion rates attributed to text message marketing, it’s 156%.
 The conversion rate for SMS is much higher than other digital marketing channels: